JTech Communications Logo

 Flavor Your Content With Detailed Information

-Even with the background we provided above, Google's E-E-A-T guidelines are hard to interpret if you don't have SEO experience.
+Even with the information provided above, Google's E-E-A-T guidelines are hard to interpret if you don't have SEO experience.
 Google understands the work content marketing involves.

 So, they’ve distilled the meaning of E-E-A-T into three guiding questions for the content creation process.
 Creating marketing content takes expertise, even with this distillation, but these questions CAN effectively guide the learning process.